Polemon (snake)

-Polemon is a genus of rear-fanged venomous snakes in the family Atractaspididae.
+Polemon is a genus of rear-fanged mildly venomous snakes in the family Atractaspididae.
 The genus is endemic to Africa.
 Fifteen species are recognized as being valid.

 Miodon is a synonym.
 The mollusc genus of family Carditidae invalidly described by Carpenter in 1863 has been renamed Miodontiscus.

 Common name

 The common name of this genus is snake-eaters, for their habit of feeding mainly on smaller snakes.

 Description

 In the genus Polemon the maxillary is very short, with three small teeth, followed, after an interspace, by a very large, grooved fang situated anterior to the eye.
 The third and fourth mandibular teeth are large and fang-like.
 The head is small, and not distinct from neck.
 The eyes are minute, with round pupils.
 The nostrils are in a divided nasal which does not touch the rostral, the internasal forms a suture with the first upper labial.
 No loreal is present.
 The parietal is narrowly in contact with an upper labial.

 The body is cylindrical, with a very short tail.
 Dorsal scales are smooth, without apical pits, and are arranged in 15 rows.
 The ventrals are rounded; the subcaudals are single (entire), or double (divided).